ARayson/ARayson/README.md

 - ⚡ Fun fact: ...
 -->

-Hi!
 My name is Annabelle Rayson.
 I am currently an undergradaute student studying environmental sciences and engineering at Harvard Univeristy.
-I am an undergradaute researcher at the Harvard Forest.
+I am an undergradaute researcher at the Harvard Forest and am passionate about limnology and aqautic sciences.